 3. Jantzen Tailors

-Although there’s no doubt that Jantzen are no slouches when it comes to their suits as a whole package, it’s their shirts that have won them acclaim.
+Although there’s no doubt that Jantzen Tailors are no slouches when it comes to their suits as a whole package, it’s their shirts that have won them acclaim.
 Astonishingly, they can get a shirt made for you in two days, which is impressive.
-What really makes them special though, is their use of split yoke in their shirts which allows the fabric to fall on the shoulder without those annoying folds or untidiness.
-Don’t ask us what split yoke means, we’re assuming they don’t just rub eggs into fabric and voila.
-Shirt.
-Another great feature of Jantzen’s shirts is the extra long tail so that they stay tucked in – there’s nothing worse than having maverick bits of shirt poking out at the back.
+What really makes them special is their use of split yoke in their shirts, which allows the fabric to fall on the shoulder without those annoying folds or untidiness.
+Don’t ask us what split yoke means, we’re assuming they don’t just rub eggs into the fabric and voila, shirt.
+Another great feature of Jantzen’s shirts is the extra-long tail so that they stay tucked in—there’s nothing worse than having maverick bits of shirt poking out at the back.